-Where a temperature limiting device is installed adjacent to the solar water heater, the cold water line to the temperature limiting device can be branched off the cold water line either before or after the isolation valve and pressure limiting valve to the solar storage tank, but it MUST BE before a non-return valve.
+Where a temperature limiting device is installed adjacent to the solar water heater, the cold water line to the temperature limiting device can be branched off the cold water line either before or after the isolation valve, non-return valve and pressure limiting valve to the water heater.

 The expansion control valve must always be installed after the non-return valve and be the last valve prior to the solar storage tank.